kurtlawrence/papyrus/docs/modocs/linking.md

 1. Keep the app_data that is being transfered simple.
 2. Develop wrappers that only pass through a _clone_ of the data.

+## Dependency Duplication
+When linking an external library, the `deps` folder is linked to ensure that the dependencies that the library is built with link properly.
+There are specific use cases where the rust compiler will be unable to determine what dependencies to use.
+This happens when:
+- The library has a dependency `depx`
+- The REPL is asked to use a dependency `depx`
+- The library and REPL both use the _exact same dependency structure_ for `depx`
+  - This means that `depx` is the same version, and has the same feature set enabled
+- The library and REPL both _use_ the dependency in code

+As an example, the use of the `rand` crate might cause compilation issues to arise if the linked external library also relies of `rand`.
+The exact cause is having both crates in the dependency graph that rustc cannot discern between.
+The compilation error is however a good indication that the external library needs to be supplying these transitive dependencies for the REPL's use, as the REPL is really using the external library as a dependency (just in an indirect manner).
+Usually an error message such as `error[E0523]: found two different crates with name `rand` that are not distinguished by differing -C metadata.
+This will result in symbol conflicts between the two.` would be encountered.